Skip to content

 Local & Outbound

-1. Expand the Local & Outbound Authentication Configuration section and then the Request Path Authentication Configuration section.
+1. Expand the Local & Outbound Authentication Configuration section and then further expand the Request Path Authentication Configuration subsection.

 2. Select OAuth Bearer from the dropdown list and click Add.